Kierandoolan/milestone-2-Christmas-Card-Game/README.md

 -   I tried to put in a Christmas Song in the Background but due to autoplay policies tightening up this isn't possible.
 I was going to put in a click to play but i thought the song was quite annoying and would give the user a bad experience.
  <h2 align="center"><img src="assets/images/music-error.png"></h2>

 -   When a user would click the card it would start the time but if they clicked another card it would increase the time faster.
-It has now been resovled.
+It has now been resovled by blocking the startTimer function to be called more than once

 -  When a user would match two cards it would score 1. but when they matched another two cards would stay at 1.
-This has also been resovled.
+This has also been resovled by adding a "resultDisplay.textContent = score++;" to increment the score.
 <h2 align="center"><img src="assets/images/error-score.png"></h2>

 - When the user finished the game an overlay message which should show what time they completed the game in would appear.
-However the time would not show.
-This has now been resolved.
+However the time would only show 1 because of my output of the time function.
+So i changed my increment method for seconds and i put my time as null.

 ## Deployment